kjcamann/kjcamann.github.io/doc/csd/_sources/lists-guide.rst.txt

 All intrusive data structures in CSD are parameterized by a template parameter called an *extractor* -- in this case an **Entry Ex**\ tractor -- that knows how to extract the intrusive book-keeping object from the user's type.

 Extractors are covered in detail in :doc:`intrusive-extractors`.
 That document explains the rationale for extractors and gives advice on how to define them.
+If you are new CSD intrusive data structures, you should read that section first.
 Below we cover the most common "syntactic sugar" way to declare the two main types of extractors: ``offsetof``-based and ``invocable_constant``-based.

 Syntactic sugar for declaring extractors
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^